Brockton, MA Workers’ Compensation Lawyer

 How to Apply for Workers’ Compensation in Brockton, MA

 According to Mass.
 Gen. Laws Ch.
 152 § 41, Workers’ Compensation proceedings begin after an injured worker reports their injuries to their employer and the employer’s insurance.
 Notice of injuries should be served on these parties as soon as practicable.
 Even so, the law imposes a 4-year time limit.
-You have 4 years from the time you realized your working conditions caused your injuries.
+You have four years from the time you realized your working conditions caused your injuries.

 Generally, once your employer has been notified of your accident, they must submit Form 101, also called the “Employer’s First Report of Injury or Fatality” form, to their insurance company.
-The insurance company may investigate your claims and decide whether to pay you compensation.
+The insurance company might investigate your claims and decide whether to pay you compensation.

 Employers are required by law to submit these forms to their insurance company.
 If they fail to do so, they might be penalized.
 On top of that, you might have to report your injuries to your employer’s insurance company and the Department of Industrial Accidents yourself with the help of our Workers’ Compensation attorneys.